 - One Last Word.

-the 5 best smoker boxes for a gas grill Reviews
+the 6 best smoker boxes for gas grill Reviews

-The Char-Broil wood chip box for gas grills is built out of cast iron, which will take longer to heat up and burn the chips but can stay hot for more long periods.
+The Char Broil wood chip smoker box is built out of cast iron, which will take longer to heat up and burn the chips but can stay hot for more long periods.

 Being built out of durable cast iron means it can withstand higher cooking temperatures than some of its stainless-built competitors.
 This box is large with a well-vented lid, which should produce contact smoke during the cook.
 This box is heavy, fills solid, and is tough.